Breword/tmux/Advanced-Use.md

 #### Getting information

-There are two main ways to get information from the tmux server: list commands and `display-message`.
+There are three main ways to get information from the tmux server: list commands, `display-message` and `show-options`.

 The list commands are `list-panes`, `list-windows` and `list-sessions`.